The Weeping Woman: Versions

 There are different versions of The Weeping Woman, all painted between June and October, 1937, as well as a range of drawings on the subject.
 The most famous painting is held in the Tate Gallery in London.
 Another version created on 18 October, said by some to be the next best, is held by the National Gallery of Victoria.
-One version created on 26 June is held at the LA County Museum of Art and another created on 18 October is held at Musee Picasso.
+One version entitled Weeping Woman with Handkerchief created on 26 June is held at the LA County Museum of Art and another created on 18 October is held at Musee Picasso.